-A PETITION for a new trial was being prepared late last week by counsel for Fulton Lewis jr., Mutual commentator, after a Federal court in Boston returned a verdict in favor of Louis G. Balsam, for-mer OPA regional official, who had charged that he had been dismissed from office as a result of a broad-cast made by Mr. Lewis on Jan.
+A PETITION for a new trial was being prepared late last week by counsel for Fulton Lewis jr., Mutual commentator, after a Federal court in Boston returned a verdict in favor of Louis G. Balsam, former OPA regional official, who had charged that he had been dismissed from office as a result of a broadcast made by Mr. Lewis on Jan.
+14, 1943.

 Mr. Balsam had sued for \$40,000.
-Mr. Balsam had sued for \$40,000.
 The jury awarded him damages of \$4,500 after deliberating more than nine hours.
 The trial began Monday and went to the jury Thursday.
+Counsel for Mr. Lewis charge that in his instructions to the jury the jurge avaraged onjung which

-Counsel for Mr. Lewis charge that in his instructions to the jury the judge awaresed onlyings which the judge expressed opinions which went beyond the bounds of proper court procedure and that it was impossible under such circumstances to obtain a fair trial.
+Counsel for Mr. Lewis charge that in his instructions to the jury the judge expressed opinions which went beyond the bounds of proper court procedure and that it was impossible under such circumstances to obtain a fair trial.